somex6/Darey.io-Projects/project7.md

 ![](https://github.com/somex6/Darey.io-Projects/blob/main/img/project7/59-copying%20html%20folder%20to%20html%20folder%20in%20www.png)

--	Adding a rule in the security group of the webservers to able to listen to port 80:
+-	Adding a rule in the security group of the webservers to be able to listen to port 80:
 ![](https://github.com/somex6/Darey.io-Projects/blob/main/img/project7/61-adding%20port%2080%20for%20the%20webservers.png)

 -	Disabling SELInux :`$ sudo setenforce 0`